 In certain markets, property tax delinquency policies, including escalating fees and interest rates, can decrease housing affordability and contribute to both public and private property foreclosures.

-Philadelphia’s Division of Housing and Community Development administers a foreclosure prevention program that has served as a model for other cities and states.
+Philadelphia, PA’s Division of Housing and Community Development administers a foreclosure prevention program that has served as a model for other cities and states.
 A judicial order that no owner-occupied residential property in Philadelphia can be foreclosed without a court-supervised conciliation process between owner and lender paved the way for the city to allocate resources to those eligible to take advantage of the opportunity to negotiate with their lender.
 The Residential Foreclosure Prevention Program provides residents a hotline, housing counseling, and legal assistance for homeowners negotiating with the lender.

-In Boston, Blue Hub Capital’s Sustaining Urban Neighborhoods program purchases foreclosed properties before the former owners are evicted and then resells the home to the former owners at an affordable price to help stabilize that household and the surrounding neighborhood.
+In Boston, MA, Blue Hub Capital’s Sustaining Urban Neighborhoods program purchases foreclosed properties before the former owners are evicted and then resells the home to the former owners at an affordable price to help stabilize that household and the surrounding neighborhood.

 - Making Home Affordable, a resource website run by HUD, has information that can help homeowners find assistance to avoid foreclosure.